asmta/asmta.github.io/index.md

 layout: index
 ---

+**ASMTA 2026: The 29th International Conference on Analytical and Stochastic Modelling Techniques and Applications**

 Methods of analytical and stochastic modelling are widely used in engineering to assess and design various complex systems, like computer and communication networks, and manufacturing systems.
 The